Propaganda Techniques

 ad hominem - attacking the character or motive of the person making an argument, rather than addressing the argument itself.

-adding qualifiers - adding an extra word or phrase to a response, which makes it ultimately meaningless, but still leaves the desired impression.
+adding qualifiers - adding an extra word or phrase to a response that makes it ultimately meaningless, but still leaves the desired impression.

-minimization - portraying something you don't want to address as trivial or insignificant, in order to shift the focus away from it and onto "more important" things.
+minimization - portraying something you don't want to address as trivial or insignificant, to divert attention from it and onto matters deemed more important.

-muddying the waters - bringing up irrelevant facts to confuse or complicate an issue, which may otherwise be relatively simple and easy to understand.
+muddying the waters - introducing irrelevant information or overly complex reasoning to confuse or complicate an issue that is otherwise straightforward and easy to understand.

-non-sequitur - response that doesn't follow logically from or isn't related to anything previously asked or said.
+non sequitur - a response that doesn't follow logically from or isn't related to anything previously asked or said.

-poisoning the well - discrediting your opponent to an audience in advance, in order to encourage dismissing any future claims or accusations they may make against you.
+poisoning the well - discrediting your opponent to an audience in advance to encourage dismissing any future claims or accusations they may make in the future.

 projection - accusing an opponent of using the same underhanded tactics or committing the same misdeeds the accuser is guilty of.